TomatorCZ/master-thesis/Notes/Proposals/Explicit-and-implicit-partial-type-inference.md

 **Lowering**

-We have to lower named type parameters to be able to compile the into CIL, which doesn't know them.
+We have to lower named type parameters to be able to compile the into *CIL*, which doesn't know them.
-This can be done by reordering them to accordingly match positional parameters.
+It can be done by reordering them to accordingly match positional parameters.
 The same trick is used for named method type parameters.

 ### Explicit partial type inference